julie-jiang/sudoku/README.md

 1. [Set](Set/)

-	This is an ordered collection of unique elements, implemented as an [AVL tree][4], a type of self-balancing binary.
+	This is an ordered collection of unique elements, implemented as an [AVL tree][4], a type of self-balancing binary search tree.
 The benefits of using this container is the fast O(n) look up time, which comes at the cost of slower insertion and removal.

 2. [Hash Table](HashTable/)

 	This is an unordered collection of elememts (or values) indexed by keys.
-    Values can be anything, and keys can be any immutable types that can be converted to strings.
     Because values are indexed by keys, keys must be immutable, meaning they cannot be changed.
 Values, however, can be changed or overwritten.
-Which means that keys should be unique to ensure that no data is lost.
+Keys should therefore be unique to ensure that no data is lost.
 Hash collision is resolved by chaining.

 3. [Linked List](LinkedList/)